Constitution

 (f) African region

-3. The Executive Board shall meet from time to time at such place and at such times as the Executive Board may determine but at least one meeting shall be held in each twelve month period of the calendar year.
+3. The Executive Board shall meet from time to time at such place and at such times as the Executive Board may determine, but at least one meeting shall be held in each twelve months of the calendar year.

 5. A meeting of the Executive Board shall be deemed to have been held where a quorum of Members was present in person and/or by teleconference (provided that a quorum of Members were in communication either by person and/or teleconference for the duration of the meeting).